+Credit: .5

-Grade: 9-12 Prerequisite: None Credit: .5 Fine Art Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
-They work both individually and in teams to design solutions to a variety of problems using book to document their work.
+Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
+They work both individually and in teams to design solutions to a variety of problems using 3-D modeling software, and use an engineering notebook to document their work.

-Drones SC523SFA9T
+Drones.
+SC523SFA9T